 For learning how to display custom fields, the above video tutorial really is recommended.
 But for those who want more details and/or prefer reading instead of watching, here is a written tutorial that explains what you need to know about displaying custom fields.

 There are form fields for post submission, contact forms, art-directed content, combo forms, and much more.
 USP Form fields include:

-- Contact-form fields: such as Subject, Email, and CC.
+- Contact-form fields — such as Subject, Email, and Carbon Copy

-- Custom fields: virtually any type of form field imaginable, including text input (default), checkbox, password, and radio (for select/option).
+- Custom fields — virtually any type of field, including text input, checkbox, password, select, radio, and more